PrabhakarYdv/Billing-Software/README.md

 # Prabhakar_code
 I create a Billing Software using Python.
-This Software is with validation and fully Databse Conectivity.
+This Software is also with validation and fully Databse Conectivity.